l-marino/switching-GPLFM/README.md

 5. Solin, A., Särkkä, S. (2014) Explicit link between periodic covariance functions and state space models.
 In: *Proceedings of the 17th International Conference on Artificial Intelligence and Statistics 33*, 904–912.

+Please cite the below references if you use the switching GPLFM in your work.
+You can also demonstrate your appreciation by *starring* the [switching-GPLFM](https://github.com/l-marino/switching-GPLFM) repository on GitHub.